 If your relative has used any of these vehicles to avoid probate or to ensure quicker access to monies left behind, you may want to ask a probate lawyer how you should go about claiming ownership of these funds.

 As you can see, probate-related issues can get complicated.
-Conflicts and disputes are not uncommon and many concern money.
+Conflicts and disputes are not uncommon, and many concern money.
 This is why if you are an heir or beneficiary, you want a law firm whose attorneys will fight for you and deliver for you at the right moment.

 - The estate planning attorneys at Slater & Zurz LLP can help with all of the elements of the probate process that you become involved in.
 They are proficient in every probate area listed above and others that haven’t been discussed here.
-They work hard to get the interested parties to cooperate and resolve any conflicts so that delays are minimal.
+They work hard to get the interested parties to cooperate and resolve conflicts so that delays are minimal.

 - Experience matters.
-We have represented people in more than 30,000 cases across the state of Ohio including numerous probate law cases.
+We have represented people in more than 30,000 cases across the state of Ohio, including numerous probate law cases.

 - We can save you money.
 If you are preparing a Will, we can save you worry about your loved ones.
 Many people are unaware of the power of probate tools and devices.
 We want to leave

-you feeling comfortable that when you are gone, your family will be taken care of well and will reap the benefits of your years of hard work and good estate planning without waiting for an
+you feel comfortable that when you are gone, your family will be taken care of well and will reap the benefits of your years of hard work and good estate planning without waiting for an

 undue length of time to receive what is due them.